Infestation: Survivor Stories: Gameplay

 Infestation: Survivor Stories was a zombie survival game where players endure the hardships of a post-apocalyptic, zombie-infested world.
 By collaborating with other players, and finding weapons and items, players increase their chances of survival.
 The game incorporated survival elements like hunger and thirst, which gradually decrease over time.
 Supplies such as food and water could be found to battle hunger and thirst.
 If the player failed to properly quench their hunger and thirst, the player's character would eventually die.
 It was possible to buy food and drinks if the player had none or chose not to scavenge for the items in the world.
 Items carried by the deceased character were lost on death - whether purchased in-game or not - but could be found and retrieved by other players, continuing the cycle of life and death in the game.

 Safe settlements or safe zones gave users an area where they were protected from combat and zombie attacks.
 There, players could access "Global Inventory" - an inventory shared between characters - and shop for items via the General Store.

 Outside the safe zones, players could engage in player versus player combat and player versus environment combat with zombies.
 Killing other players granted the user reputation based on the victims standing and a chance to collect their dropped items, whereas killing zombies granted the user experience points for use in the game's skill tree.

 Development

 Infestation: Survivor Stories was developed originally under the name The War Z by OP Productions.
 The War Z began its open alpha on October 15, 2012 and was fully released on Steam December 17, 2012.
 Two days after the launch, the game was removed from Steam due to false advertising; several features listed in the store description were not available in the game.
 After rectifying the issue, The War Z was again made available for purchase on Steam on February 26, 2013.
 On April 4, 2013, the source code of The War Z became available, most probably as leaked code from a hacked server.
 On June 20, 2013, the game's name was changed to Infestation: Survivor Stories due to trademark problems.

+The game was rebooted by Swedish developers Fredaikis AB as Infestation: The New Z in late 2016.